Top 20 Rugby Playing Doctors countdown: 10-1

 Not only did he train as a doctor but when he graduated the AIDS epidemic was sweeping through southern Africa and, as well as normal GP duties, he was thrown into that life and death battle.
 Meanwhile he did not abandon his sporting ambitions.

 Rugby was his preferred game and Van Vuuren was a high percentage goal kicker and key man for Namibia.
-Alas, he picked up an injury in Australia but did get a run-out in their final game against Romania thus fulfilling his dream.
+Alas, he picked up an injury in but did get a run-out in their game against Romania thus fulfilling his dream.

 “It was a busy year that’s for sure but I never saw it as an impossible task.
 I could have a dreadful night with a patient dying after a long fight against illness and that was upsetting but life feels better if you have a rugby or cricket match the next morning.
 And if the sport isn’t going so brilliantly, it’s a great reality check to get back to treating patients.”